Adding foods to your baby's bottle can:

 - cause damage to their teeth, even if they do not have teeth yet

 - lead to them gaining too much weight

-Don't give anything to your baby other than breast milk or infant formula until they are at least 17 weeks old and ideally closer to 26 weeks.
+do not give anything to your baby other than breast milk or infant formula until they are at least 17 weeks old - and ideally closer to 26 weeks

-Do not add sugar, rusks or baby rice to your baby's bottle.
-Do not add any medicines to your baby's bottle.
+do not add sugar, rusks or baby rice to your baby’s bottle

 If your baby is formula fed, you can give them cooled boiled water.

 Do not give your baby any fruit juice.
 This includes pure, diluted and unsweetened juices.